-The School of Continuing Education (SCE) English Language Lab (formerly the Community Learning Center) provides a specific focus for students who wish to study English independently with access to teacher support, as well as small group and class instruction and technology-based learning.
+The School of Continuing Education (SCE) English Language Lab (formerly the Community Learning Center) provides a specific focus for students who wish to study English independently with access to teacher support as well as small group and class instruction and technology-based learning.
 Responsibilities of the ELL faculty are detailed in the Facilitators’ Responsibilities.
 Outreach is performed in English, Vietnamese, and Spanish.
 Student testimonials provide evidence of the positive impact the ELL has on student learning and achievement (see Student Testimonials).
-Services provided through the ELL include ESL 398, a course offered through the ELL that is open to English language learners of all levels.
+Services provided through the ELL include ESL 398, a course offered through ELL that is open to English language learners of all levels.
 ESL 398 is advertised in the SCE Schedule of Classes that is mailed to thousands of homes in Orange County.
-Starting in 2019, the ELL faculty have offered directed learning activities to ELL students on a variety of topics, including grammar, health, website exploration, and more.
+Starting in 2019, the ELL faculty have offered directed learning activities to ELL students on a variety of topics including grammar, health, website exploration, and others.
 (See sample Grammar Day Flyer).
-Community building activities are offered by the ELL faculty, including end-of-semester celebrations and open houses.
+Community building activities are offered by the ELL faculty including end-of-semester celebrations and open houses.
 (See sample Open House Flyer).
-Remote English language learning available to students through Burlington English and Rosetta Stone software programs.
+Remote English language learning is available to students through Burlington English and Rosetta Stone software programs.

 The Library supports the Occupational Therapy Assistant Baccalaureate Degree Program through a multi-pronged approach managed by an assigned Human Service & Technology Division librarian liaison.
-This librarian works closely with Occupational Studies (OS) and Occupational Therapy Assistant (OTA) Program content experts (program coordinator and faculty) and students to ensure the necessary provision of library resources and services for OS and OTA research and information literacy needs, including customized library instruction workshops teaching information seeking methods to find and effectively utilize relevant sources for research projects and evidence for the development of their treatment interventions (see Customized Library Instruction Workshops; small group and individual Assignment-Based Research Assistance (ABRA) consultations on an as-needed basis; maintaining the online Occupational Therapy LibGuide (research guide); informing program faculty of new library services and developments; ensuring library access to print textbooks and other program reserve materials (see OS & OTA Textbook Reserves List); coordinating suggestions and selections of OS and OTA physical and electronic library material selections; ensuring students have 24/7 full-text remote access to curriculum-based e-book and journal access via library databases; attending advisory committee meetings for OS and OTA programs; and serving on OS and OTA hiring committees, most recently during February 2019 for an Assistant Professor for Occupational Studies.
+This librarian works closely with Occupational Studies (OS) and Occupational Therapy Assistant (OTA) Program content experts (program coordinator and faculty) and students to ensure the necessary provision of library resources and services for OS and OTA research and information literacy needs.
+This includes customized library instruction workshops teaching information seeking methods to find and effectively utilize relevant sources for research projects as well as evidence for the development of their treatment interventions (see Customized Library Instruction Workshops; small group and individual Assignment-Based Research Assistance (ABRA) consultations on an as-needed basis; maintaining the online Occupational Therapy LibGuide (research guide); informing program faculty of new library services and developments; ensuring library access to print textbooks and other program reserve materials (see OS & OTA Textbook Reserves List); coordinating suggestions and selections of OS and OTA physical and electronic library material selections; ensuring students have 24/7 full-text remote access to curriculum-based e-book and journal access via library databases; attending advisory committee meetings for OS and OTA programs; and serving on OS and OTA hiring committees, most recently during February 2019 for an Assistant Professor for Occupational Studies.

 II.B.1.
 Analysis and Evaluation

-Santa Ana College supports student learning and achievement through a rich array of services, resources, and collections offered by the Nealley Library and a wide range of services provided through primary centers for academic support: Academic Computing Center (ACC), Learning Center, Math Center, and the School of Continuing Education English Language Lab (SCE ELL), Science and Health Science Centers, and smaller centers or programs of support throughout campus that provide tutoring for special populations
+Santa Ana College supports student learning and achievement through a rich array of services, resources, and collections offered by the Nealley Library and a wide range of services provided through primary centers for academic support: the ACC, Learning Center, Math Center, the School of Continuing Education English Language Lab (SCE ELL), Science and Health Science Centers, and smaller centers or programs of support throughout campus that provide tutoring for special populations.

 II.B.1.
 Evidence

 II.B.2.
-Relying on appropriate expertise of faculty, including librarians, and other learning support services professionals, the institution selects and maintains educational equipment and materials to support student learning and enhance the achievement of the mission.
+Relying on appropriate expertise of faculty, including librarians and other learning support services professionals, the institution selects and maintains educational equipment and materials to support student learning and enhance the achievement of the mission.

 II.B.2.
 Evidence of Meeting the Standard